sharmavishal914/MVVM/README.md

 - In each xml progress bar layout is added.
 Which is managed on the basis of a variable using data binding.

+### Image loading from url

+- For image loading from url glide library is used, you can check the ImageViewBinder class in utils/binder package for same.
+Image loading is done through xml using data binding, for xml check the row_user xml .

+       <ImageView
+        android:id="@+id/restaurantImageView"
+        loadImage="@{user.image}"
+        place="@{@drawable/ic_launcher_foreground}"
+        android:layout_width="130dp"
+        android:layout_height="100dp"
+        android:scaleType="centerCrop" />